hendrikmuhs/ccache-action/README.md

 ### Notes on Windows support

-Note that using Ccache on Windows is still experimental and [works only in Bash](https://github.com/ccache/ccache/issues/1023).
-Use Sccache for stable Windows support.
+Note that using Ccache on Windows [probably works](https://ccache.dev/platform-compiler-language-support.html), but Sccache is recommended for stable Windows support.

 ### If you have multiple jobs